 What’s the problem with water in beauty products?

-“Water itself is not inherently bad”, says Jayme Jenkins, co-founder of Everist.
-However, it does dilute active ingredients, adds more volume to products, increasing weight and thus carbon footprint, as well as the amount of packaging required.”
+“Water itself is not inherently bad, of course”, says Jayme Jenkins, co-founder of Everist.
+However, it does dilute active ingredients, adds more volume to products, increasing weight and thus carbon footprint for shipping, as well as the amount of packaging required.”
 Water also contributes to bacteria growth, which necessitates the need for preservatives to prevent contamination.

 Why is the beauty industry so reliant on it?

 Because it’s both inexpensive and abundant, water is the foundation for most products.
 Check the ingredient list on most items and you’ll see it’s the first ingredient.
 It also helps dissolve active ingredients, form emulsions and contributes to aspects such as consistency and spreadability.
 As well, formulating without water presents major challenges.
 “Getting the right texture and performance using different combinations of active ingredients is not easy,” says Jenkins.
 There is also a perception factor.
 “In the heydays of big box retail, water was added to soap formulations to make plastic bottles bigger in order to give more perceived value and have more shelf presence," says Jenkins.
 “In an e-com-first world, this no longer makes sense".